plutext/docx4j/docx4j/README.txt

 - Open existing docx (from filesystem, SMB/CIFS, WebDAV using VFS)
 - Create new docx
 - Programmatically manipulate the docx document (of course)
-- Template substitution; CustomXML binding
+- CustomXML binding (with OpenDoPE extensions for repeats & conditionals)
+- Export as HTML or PDF
+- Diff/compare documents, paragraphs or sdt (content controls)
 - Import a binary doc (uses Apache POI's HWPF)
 - Produce/consume Word 2007's xmlPackage (pkg) format
 - Save docx to filesystem as a docx (ie zipped), or to JCR (unzipped)
 - Apply transforms, including common filters
-- Export as HTML or PDF
-- Diff/compare documents, paragraphs or sdt (content controls)
 - Font support (font substitution, and use of any fonts embedded in the document)